brennanbrown/notes/web-dev/index.md

 ---
 layout: default
-title: Success as a Web Developer
+title: Web Development
-nav_order: 4
+has_children: true
 ---

 # Success as a Web Developer